 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, Perpetual's total carbon emissions amounted to approximately 79,080,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 99.9% of the total.
 Specifically, Scope 1 emissions were about 50,000 kg CO2e, while Scope 2 emissions reached approximately 1,380,000,000 kg CO2e.
-In 2024, the company reported a total of about 3,000 kg CO2e in Scope 1 emissions and a total of approximately 22,120,000 kg CO2e in Scope 3 emissions.
-The previous year, 2023, saw Scope 1 emissions at about 43,000 kg CO2e and Scope 3 emissions at approximately 22,120,000 kg CO2e, indicating a consistent reliance on indirect emissions sources.
+In 2024, the company reported a total of approximately 3,000 kg CO2e for Scope 1 emissions and a total market-based Scope 1 and 2 emissions of about 335,000 kg CO2e.
+The Scope 3 emissions for that year included significant figures such as approximately 10,356,000 kg CO2e from purchased goods and services.
+For 2023, Perpetual's emissions were approximately 43,140 kg CO2e in Australia, with Scope 1 emissions at about 43,000 kg CO2e and Scope 2 emissions at approximately 1,411,260 kg CO2e.
+The Scope 3 emissions for this year were around 22,120,000 kg CO2e, highlighting the company's substantial indirect emissions.
 Perpetual has set a long-term target to reduce energy intensity per full-time equivalent (FTE) employee by one third in Australian-operated offices by FY30, using FY21 as the baseline.
-This target reflects a commitment to improving operational efficiency and reducing Scope 2 emissions.
-The emissions data is not cascaded from any parent organization, and all figures are reported directly by Perpetual Limited.
-The company continues to focus on transparency and accountability in its climate commitments, aligning with industry standards for sustainability reporting.
+This target reflects a commitment to improving energy efficiency and reducing Scope 2 emissions.
+The emissions data is not cascaded from any parent organization, indicating that Perpetual Limited independently reports its carbon footprint and climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents